The restriction to these four team types acts as a powerful template for effective organization design.

 - Environments and configuration

 Depending on their charter, enabling teams may be persistent and move to support another team, ART, or part of the organization.
-Or, they may be created for a specific purpose and then be decommissioned and return to their regular work.
+Or, they may be created for a specific purpose, decommissioned, and returned to their regular work.

 Responsibilities and behaviors of enabling teams include: